 Understanding how to score and export these metrics moves teams from guesswork to predictable refresh cycles.
 When implemented, this approach surfaces fast wins and clarifies where deeper investment will actually improve search performance.

-Start by treating an update like a mini product launch: pick the right pages, set measurable goals, and run a short, repeatable workflow that combines editorial judgment with SEO signals.
+Treat an update like a mini product launch.
+Choose the right pages, set measurable goals, and follow a short, repeatable process that combines editorial judgment with SEO signals.
 Successful updates prioritize intent alignment, on-page relevance, and technical health — not cosmetic edits.
 This section walks through a hands-on workflow, quick high-impact edits, and practical examples you can replicate in a week-long sprint.

 The update workflow (planning, editing, publishing, monitoring)